nocta-ui/nocta-ui-cli/README.md

 - Normalizes import aliases using the prefix from `nocta.config.json` (defaults to `@/` for Next.js/Vite or `~/` for React Router 7)
 - Installs missing npm packages and reports satisfied or updated versions
 - Prints created paths plus ready-to-copy import statements, variants, and sizes
+- Supports `--dry-run` to preview all file writes and dependency changes without modifying the project

 ### `--help`
 ```bash